segin-GH/TDD-4-Embedded/README.md

 {
     uint16_t virtualLed = 0xffff;

-    /* passing the virtualLed to the driver is called dependency injection */ ledDriverInit(&virtualLed);
+    /* passing the virtualLed to the driver is use of dependency injection */ ledDriverInit(&virtualLed);
     TEST_ASSERT_EQUAL_HEX16(0,virtualLed);
 }